-2.10 Evidence of Payment for Out-of-District Travel.
-Any claim for out-of-district travel, other than a claim for mileage, must be accompanied by a receipt.
+- J. Evidence of Payment for Out-of-District Travel.
+Any claim for out-of-district travel, other than a claim for mileage, must be accompanied by an itemized receipt.
 This includes all claims for parking, tolls, taxi fares, airfare, hotels, and meals.

-2.11 Allocation of Overlapping Travel Expenses.
+See Guide to Judiciary Policy, § 230.63.40(c) and § 450.30.30(b). - K. Allocation of Overlapping Travel Expenses.
 The entire amount of travel expenses applicable to more than one representation must be billed to one representation.
 The materials supporting the voucher on which the expenses are billed must cross-reference to the other case, with an explanation of the circumstances.
-See Guide to Judiciary Policy, § 230.50(e) and (f).

-2.12 CJA Form 20.
+See Guide to Judiciary Policy, § 230.50(e) and (f). - L. CJA Form 20.
 Out-of-pocket travel expenses must be claimed as an "other expense" on CJA Form 20.

-3. Payment for Other Expenses
+III.
+Payment for Other Expenses

-3.1 Expenses That May Be Claimed
+A. Expenses That May Be Claimed

-3.11 Expenses Generally.
-Counsel may submit claims for reasonably necessary out-of-pocket expenses incurred in connection with a representation.
-See Guide to Judiciary Policy, § 230.63.10.

-3.12 Evidence of Payment.
+- 1. Expenses Generally.
+Counsel may submit claims for reasonably necessary outof-pocket expenses incurred in connection with a representation.
+See Guide to Judiciary Policy, § 230.63.10. - 2.
+Evidence of Payment.
 Proof of payment is required for all itemized expenses in excess of \$50.
 This may include, for example, a receipt, a copy of a canceled check, or a credit card statement.
-An invoice alone is not sufficient.
+An invoice alone is not sufficient. - 3.
+Copying.

-3.13 Copying.
 Charges for in-house copy work is limited to \$0.10 per page or actual cost, whichever is less.
-The actual number of pages for any such copy work must be set forth on the expense worksheet.

-3.14 Postage.
-Postage reimbursement is limited to the actual cost of case-related regular U.S. postage.

-3.15 Expedited Delivery Service.
+The actual number of pages for any such copy work must be set forth on the expense worksheet. - 4.
+Postage.
+Postage reimbursement is limited to the actual cost of case-related regular U.S. postage. - 5.
+Expedited Delivery Service.
 Use of overnight or two-day delivery will be reimbursed only if reasonably necessary under the circumstances.
 Any such claim must be supported by an explanation of the circumstances.
 Expedited delivery cost for routine correspondence will not be reimbursed.

-3.16 Faxes.
-Charges for a facsimile transmission is limited to the actual cost of any out-of-pocket charge associated with the transmission of an outgoing document.
+Counsel are encouraged to use courier services instead of attorney time to deliver documents to the court. - 6.
+Faxes.
+Charges for a facsimile transmission is limited to the actual cost of any outof-pocket charge associated with the transmission of an outgoing document.
 No reimbursement is allowed for receipt of a facsimile.

-3.2 Expenses That May Not Be Claimed
+B. Expenses That May Not Be Claimed

-3.21 PACER Charges.
+1. PACER Charges.
 Because PACER is available free of charge to panel attorneys, counsel may not submit claims for reimbursement for PACER charges.

-3.22 General Office Overhead.
+- 2. General Office Overhead.
 Counsel may not submit claims for general office overhead (for example, rent, telephone service, and secretarial expenses).
-See Guide to Judiciary Policy, § 230.66.10.

-3.23 Items of Personal Nature.
+See Guide to Judiciary Policy, § 230.66.10. - 3.
+Items of Personal Nature.
 Counsel may not submit claims for purchasing items of a personal nature (for example, clothing, haircuts, or food) on behalf of a client.
-See Guide to Judiciary Policy, § 230.66.20.

-3.24 Costs and Fees of Witnesses.
+See Guide to Judiciary Policy, § 230.66.20. - Costs and Fees of Witnesses.
 Counsel may not submit claims for fees, costs, or expenses of subpoenaed witnesses.
 The payment of such items is governed by Fed.
 R. Civ.
 P. 17 and 28 U.S.C. § 1825.
 See Guide to Judiciary Policy, § 230.66.50.

-4. Payment for Expert and Other Services
+IV.
+Payment for Expert and Other Services